AdrienHdz/AdrienHdz/README.md

 ❯ Research Assistant in Data Science at HEC Montréal

-I love to code, nerd out on data and solve complex problems with AI ⚡.
+I love to code, nerd out on data and solve complex problems with AI.

 **I'm looking for a data scientist position in Montréal starting April 2021.**